lpil/thoas/README.md

 - Thoas has no support for detecting duplicate object keys.
 - Thoas always uses binary strings when decoding object keys.
-- Thoas has an additional non-recursive encoder API that may be useful when working within statically typed languages such as Gleam, or when you wish to avoid the overhead of creating intermediate data structures to then convert into JSON.
+- Thoas has an additional non-recursive encoder API that may be useful when working within statically typed languages such as Gleam.

 ## Why not use Jason?

 Jason rocks, but if you're writing Erlang, Gleam, or some other BEAM language you probably don't want to pull in the Elixir compiler and their standard libraries just to get a really fast JSON parser.
 Thoas is just Erlang and uses rebar3, so it can be easily added as a dependency to projects written in any BEAM language.